 Rat Traps That Work!
 How to Set, Bait and Use These Rodent Killers

 Fences and walls are the most favorite path for the rats to enter your home.
 You can effectively catch a rat if you put the rat traps along the walls or fences.
 Place the traps on the path and put a low light on it.
-Another rat’s favorite places are the full covered sofa, cupboard, covered shelves, and other furnishings, you can simply put the rat traps there.
+Another rat’s favorite places are the fully covered sofa, cupboard, covered shelves, and other furnishings, you can simply put the rat traps there.
 You can simply put the rat traps in the covered box so the rat gets curious about what is inside.
 That’s a perfect bait trap you can do it yourself how to make a rat trap.

 2. Bait Adjustment